femke77/google-delete-tm-userscript/README.md

   ## Installation

  Enable tampermonkey https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en&pli=1.
 Then add this script to the location you are storing your scripts or copy paste the code to a new script.
-In the code, change the email count to what suits you.
-In the code now it is 60000.

   ## Usage

   Enable the script.
 Login to your gmail account using the chrome browser and navigate to your inbox.
+Change the view to "oldest" within the allotted 10 seconds.
 Provide an email count at which to stop (you will have to look for the right number yourself).
-Change the view to "oldest."
-The script won't work if you don't switch to that view.
-It will then start deleting up unti the email count of your choosing.
+It will then start deleting up until the email count of your choosing.
 Leave the chrome broswer window open.
 Disable the script when you are done.

   ### Deployed Link
   N/A